rileyle/UCGretina/README.md

 ### Gamma-Ray Angular Distributions (see also ./examples/inbeam/angdist) ###

 The alignment of the excited reaction product can be specified in in-beam simulations, leading to a net polarization of emitted gamma rays and a corresponding non-isotropic gamma-ray angular distribution.
-This functionality is disabled by default but can be enabled with:
+This functionality is disabled by default but can be enabled by compiling with the POL= flag and using the commands:

     /PhysicsList/AngularCorrelations true
     /PhysicsList/SetGammaPolarization true

 (issued prior to the `/run/initialize` command)

-The alignment of the reation product is specified (after the `/run/initialize` command) in terms of the population parameters P(m) of the magnetic substates, set using:
+The alignment of the reaction product is specified (after the `/run/initialize` command) in terms of the population parameters P(m) of the magnetic substates, set using:

     /reaction/population <2m> <P(m)>